Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

 A good tool to show keycodes for your keyboard is [Keyboard Key Info](https://dennisbabkin.com/kbdkeyinfo/)
-it shows what keycode (first part) are you pressing on the keyboard.
+it shows what keycode (1st part) are you pressing on the keyboard.
-Example: "ScanCode=0x4F" where the keycode is 4F but you don't know if the second part is 00 or E0
+Example: "ScanCode=0x4F" where the keycode 1st part is "4F" but you don't know if the second part is 00 or E0
 (so I'll help you with the table below :) )

 ---